AlexanderGonz/TaylorFront/README.md

 ## 1. Clone the proyect on you local machine

 ## 2. Install dependencies
-cd till you are in the right folder and the use
+cd till you are in the right folder and then use
 ```bash
 $ npm install
 ```